 Pro Tip: If you do choose the super-fast method and dump the shrimp out into a bowl, it’s a good idea to pat them dry before you proceed with this recipe (before coating them in oil and spices).

-Oh – and if you’ve read our post “Is It Safe to Use Frozen Meat in Your Crock-Pot?” then you know we’re pretty obsessive about food safety.
-You’ll be glad to hear that even the FDA is ok with the “submerge in cold water” method for thawing seafood.
+Oh – and if you’ve read our post “Is It Safe to Use Frozen Meat in Your Crock-Pot?” then you already know we’re pretty obsessive about food safety.
+So, you’ll be glad to hear that even the FDA is ok with the “submerge in cold water” method for thawing seafood.

 Which brings us to …